manawa family constellations

 Supervision

-My work is subject to regular professional supervision by suitably qualified person or persons, and my own continuing therapy and learning is a condition of working in Family Constellations.
+My work is subject to monthly professional supervision by suitably qualified person or persons, and my own continuing therapy and learning is a condition of working in Family Constellations.

 Disclaimer